 The Community Charter School of Cambridge, a high performing urban 6-12 charter school wanted to enhance its local brand awareness and marketing to support the annual student recruitment drive.
 An internal brand review, refresh and new marketing strategy would have taken too much time away from instruction and student support.
-And it was . not clear that their was that expertise among the staff.
-The head of school choose to “outsource” the challenge to Ed Inquiry who lead a team of professionals that launched a city-wide campaign to attract new students.
+And it was not clear there was expertise among the staff to tackle these challenges.
+The head of school choose to “outsource” the challenge to an Ed Inquiry team of professionals that launched a city-wide recruitment campaign to attract new students.
 The campaign featured students and expanded the school’s use of the web, social media, digital content, outdoor advertising and research analytics.

 Personalized Learning & Advanced Analytics for Rapid Turnaround

 The newly appointed Head of School for Pathway Academy Charter School in Kansas City knew that the academic outcome for students was very low.
 Students were well below grade level in reading and math.
 The school was facing probation from its authorizer and decreased enrollment.
 Pathway a Pk-4, had already reduced it grade span and knew it needed to close skills gaps in math quickly.
 Familiar with the data driven approach to transformation, Pathway “outsourced” it blended learning, learning analytics, data integration development and maintenance to Ed Inquiry.

 In a matter or weeks, new ed tech tools were added and integrated, training for subject matter coaches launched, and students were becoming engaged in a whole new way of differentiated learning using a combination of classroom teaching and technology training all supported by detailed student performance data.

 By the end of the first school year, students had submitted 1,000,000 online problems and all teachers were using these new tools.
 Students skills gaps were systematically closed and math skills advanced climbing from grade levels below.